Small Group Experiential Travel

 This morning we leave Mkuze and head to Hluhluwe-Imfolozi Park, the oldest proclaimed nature reserve in Africa.
 The park is known for its rich wildlife and conservation efforts; this is the only state-run park in KwaZulu-Natal where all of the "big five" wild animals can be found (elephant, rhino, lion, buffalo and leopard).

-We continue by road to Durban, the 'Garden City' of South Africa.
-This area was opened up to white settlement by the Voortrekkers in the early 19th century, though the Portuguese were navigating the coast here as early as the late 15th century.
-Vasco da Gama was the first European to sail along this coast, giving it the name Natal to commemorate his Christmas Day arrival.
-In 1899 the British and the Boers went to war, but under reconciliation in 1910 formed the Union of South Africa with an agreement signed in what is now Durban's modern-day Main Post Office.
+We continue by road to Durban, South Africa's "Garden City."
+The Voortrekkers opened this area to white settlement in the early 19th century, though Portuguese navigators had been sailing this coast since the late 15th century.
+Vasco da Gama became the first European to sail along this coastline, naming it Natal to commemorate his Christmas Day arrival.
+The 1899 war between the British and Boers ended in 1910 with reconciliation and the formation of the Union of South Africa—an agreement signed in what is now Durban's modern Main Post Office.

 Overnight in Gqeberha (Port Elizabeth).